CDCgov/dibbs-ecr-viewer/containers/ecr-viewer/guide.md

 #### Non-Integrated Authentication

-Non-Integrated/Dual rely on an external authentication provider, like azure ad, entra, or keycloak.
+Non-Integrated/Dual rely on an external authentication provider, like Azure AD, Entra, or Keycloak.
 The variables can be found in {@link EnvironmentVariables.Authentication}.

 ### eCR Metadata Storage